anthonyyoud/gpe/examples/README.md

 `run.in.dist` to `ic.in`, `parameters.in`, and `run.in` respectively, before
 compiling.

-Also make sure that `Makefile.dist` in the top-level `src` directory is copied to `Makefile` in the same directory.
+Also make sure that a suitable `Makefile.inc` file has been created in the top-level `src` directory, by copying and editing one of the example include files.

 If you want to make any changes to run parameters or compilation options, edit the copied files, and leave the dist files unchanged.